 Stone lion-dogs are seen all over Okinawa protecting villages and temples.
-The story in our play is based on the legend of a Shisa coming to life and using his roar to defend a village.
-The Shisa represent bravery and the courage to defend loved ones from harm- important Okinawan qualities.
+The story in our play is based on the legend of a Shisa coming to life and using his roar to defend a village and is based on the Okinawan Shishi-mai or Lion Dance.
+The Shisa represent bravery and the courage to defend loved ones from harm-important Okinawan qualities.